alliance-genome/agr_pavi/api/aws_infra/README.md

 ```bash
 $ deactivate
 ```

+## Dependencies
+The code in this subdirectory depends on a set of shared AWS infra modules and variables, found in the the `/shared_aws_infra` directory in this repository.

+Before proceeding to run or make any changes in this repository, build and install this shared AWS infra module by following the [build-and-install](../../shared_aws_infra/README.md#build-and-install) instructions in the README.

 ## Important files
 Two standard CDK configuration files can be found at the root level of this directory: